oracle/rwloadsim/docs/INSTALL.md

  * An Oracle client environment such as Instant Client is required.
  * For all practical purposes, access to databases are also needed.
- * For several workloads, gnuplot must be installed.
+ * For several samples and the oltp workload, gnuplot must be installed.
  * To browse sources, cscope is recommended

 ## Stand alone installation